dgdev1024/2026-GABLE/README.md

 ## Projects

 Below is a brief overview of the main projects within the GABLE solution.
+All projects listed are C++23-compliant.
 The names of the projects correspond to their folders within the `projects/` folder:

 - **`GB`** - Game Boy Emulation Core Library.
-    - This is a C23-compliant library which implements a cycle-accurate emulator core for the Nintendo Game Boy and Game Boy Color consoles.
+    - This is a library which implements a cycle-accurate emulator core for the Nintendo Game Boy and Game Boy Color consoles.
 This library is designed to be portable and easily integrated into other applications, and serves as the emulation core backing the GABLE engine.
 - **`GBMU`** - Game Boy Emulator Frontend
-    - This is a C++23-compliant console application which serves as a frontend for the `GB` emulation core library.
+    - This is a console application which serves as a frontend for the `GB` emulation core library.
 This application provides a user interface for loading and running Game Boy (Color) software, and demonstrates the capabilities of the `GB` library.
 This application is